 Often texts used in English link with topics in the Challenge Curriculum (see Challenge Curriculum English links).

-Pupils in Reception and KS1 have daily phonics lessons where pupils follow Letters and Sounds phonics scheme and Fast Track phonics, supported by LCP planning.
+Pupils in Reception and KS1 have daily phonics lessons where pupils follow Letters and Sounds phonics scheme and Fast Track phonics.

 In KS2 pupils have daily SPAG lessons where spelling strategies, punctuation and grammar are taught.
 Pupils are expected to learn spellings for a test every two weeks and read regularly at home.
 SPAG based written homework is also set, which re-enforces learning covered in class.
 Spelling lists can be found on year group pages for class.